YnkDK/randomF14-project1/README.md

 Run with:
 "./find.py [randomNumbers.db](http://cs.au.dk/~mys/randomNumbers.zip)" to output data for true random numbers
 "./find.py" to output data for pseudo random numbers using the Mersenne Twister as the core generator
+"./randQS.py" to output data for the randomized Quicksort (Using mersenne Twister)